 - On the other hand, professional CCTV systems can integrate into virtually all other home automation systems, giving you a wide choice, and also coordinate into existing systems.
 For example, you may already have options such as an intercom, music, smart lights, or facial recognition, and these can be seamlessly incorporated to work with the current system.

 Aside from the fact that DIY system footage can’t be used in legal cases, using such a system can end up opening a rather large can of worms.

 There are many legal issues around audio recording.
 And most DIY systems have this facility built-in.
 Legislation passed in 2004 requires a court order to record audio.
 Do it without permission, and you lay open to massive fines, and even a jail sentence.

 Professionally installed camera systems tend to come without audio (although it can be included if required).

 And whilst camera recording is still somewhat of a grey area in a legal sense, having no audio means you avoid the problems associated with any kind of this recording.

 Last but not least, let’s consider the cost

 Professionally installed systems record locally and save the footage to your hard drive.
 They also tend to utilise the same equipment for both commercial and residential installations, just with different components to suit the individual needs.
-The systems you see in pubs, schools, restaurants etc might have some additional facilities (such as licence plate recognition) but are very similar in technology to that used in the home setting.
+The systems you see in pubs, schools, restaurants, etc might have some additional facilities (such as license plate recognition) but are very similar in technology to that used in the home setting.

-Crown Security are experts in all levels of home and business security.
+Crown Security is expert in all levels of home and business security.
 Based in Joondalup, Perth, WA, we can advise on and install CCTV and other security systems tailored to your individual needs.
 From basic home installations to bespoke, smart solutions ensuring the most complex of needs, or if you wish to further understand how CCTV or other options might suit your situation, our professional and experienced approach will ensure the very best solution.